ragle/edu4pak-site/docs.md

 ### Getting the build system set up

-Because the chosen template loads a MST of JavaScript and CSS, gulp is used to minify and concatonate as many files as possible, bringing the number of requests on each page load down from ~30 (!) to ~4 (depending on if the client is IE).
+Because the chosen template loads a MST of JavaScript and CSS, gulp is used to minify and concatenate as many files as possible, bringing the number of requests on each page load down from ~30 (!) to ~4 (depending on if the client is IE).

 ####Installing gulp